-- A. Residential uses are only allowed on upper floors of a building with permitted uses on the ground floor. - B. Existing trees shall be protected and preserved to the greatest degree possible. - C. Pedestrian facilities shall be placed along the site's perimeter to provide walking connections between the public street and public amenities such as, Veterans Memorial Park. - D. Sites north of 66th Street shall plan internal traffic circulation to accommodate the potential for a north-south road (an approximate extension of Oakland Avenue) that would connect the sites to 66th Street. - E. Stormwater shall be managed onsite by using best management practices, such as raingardens, green roofs, and bioinfiltration swales to create aesthetically pleasing and useable public spaces or underground systems. - F. Require a Bird Collision Reduction Plan as part of new or substantially new development applications.
+- A. Residential uses are only allowed on upper floors of a building with permitted uses on the ground floor. - B. Existing trees shall be protected and preserved to the greatest degree possible. - C. Pedestrian facilities shall be placed along the site's perimeter to provide walking connections between the public street and public amenities such as, Veterans Memorial Park. - D. Sites north of 66th Street shall plan internal traffic circulation to accommodate the potential for a north-south road (an approximate extension of Oakland Avenue) that would connect the sites to 66th Street. - E. Stormwater shall be managed onsite by using best management practices, such as raingardens, green roofs, and bio-infiltration swales to create aesthetically pleasing and useable public spaces or underground systems.